finance-code-regulation/S7/README.md

 # Series 7

 Securities Professional Exam Requirements.</br></br>
 It is required that all NEW representatives  take and pass the Securities Industry Essentials® (SIE®) Exam as a pre-requisite to taking the Series 7 Exam.
+The FINRA Series 7 is a corequisite exam that needs to be successfully completed in addition to the Series 63, 65, or 66 exam before a candidate can apply to register with a state.

 1. Securities Industry Essentials® (SIE®) Exam </br>
 2. Series 7 – General Securities Representative Exam